Phasing out biocidal products when the authorisation has expired or changed

 Where there is an EU decision not to approve an active substance in a particular product type, products in that product type containing the substance may be made available on the market for a maximum of 180 days.
 In addition, the remaining stock may be disposed of and used for a further maximum of 180 days.
 If other deadlines is stated in the decision not to approve the substance, these apply instead.

 These deadlines apply if the Swedish Chemicals Agency does not decide otherwise in the individual case.
-Decisions in individual cases are listed in Appendix 3 to KIFS 2008: 3.
+Decisions in individual cases are published in the Swedish Pesticides Register.

 Previous Swedish practice on the phasing out of pesticides that are no longer authorised

 For biocidal products that contain active substances that are still being evaluated, but which have not yet been approved or banned at EU level, previous national practice are most often applied.
 The phase out period for such products is usually one year for sales and another year for end use.
+However, the phase out period for sales does not apply to the first stage of supply.
 Please note that this is only practice and that the Swedish Chemicals Agency can make a decision on phase out periods for each individual product.
-Such decisions are always published in Annex 3 to the Pesticides Regulations (KIFS 2008:3).
+Such decisions are always published in the Swedish Pesticides Register: